Mining bosses doubt private equity investors can strike gold

 "Now there are a lot of private equity guys starting companies, a lot of guys who left the industry and started private equity groups.
 It's never worked in the past," Glencore's chief executive Ivan Glasenberg said at the FT Commodities Summit.

-Private equity firms specialise in borrowing money to buy distressed companies or assets in the hope of making a return when they sell them after a few years.
+Private equity firms specialize in borrowing money to buy distressed companies or assets in the hope of making a return when they sell them after a few years.

-But the high level of gearing also means companies need to realise high level of return to pay the interest.
+But the high level of gearing also means companies need to realize high level of return to pay the interest.

 This model, however, might not succeed in the cyclical and volatile mining sector, the executives said.